 Liquid Web Support will need access to the password created when establishing your encryption backup.
 Only the creator of the backup plan will have access to the password.
 The encrypted backup plan password must be kept safe.

 If you need Liquid Web Support to help with recovery, and the files are encrypted, use the One-Time Secret feature in your Liquid Web account.
 Sending passwords over chats or emails is not secure and never recommended.

 - Locate Secure Notes in either the Help Section on the main page or access it within the Account icon menu.

 - Click Add Secure Note to create a secure note for the Liquid Web support team.

 - Input the password you wish to share and that it is for Acronis encryption.

 - Once completed, inform Liquid Web support that you have shared the information via a One-Time Secret to continue the recovery process.

 With these steps, any Liquid Web customer with Acronis Backups can easily secure their backups with encryption.
-If you have any questions about enabling Acronis encryption or are interested in learning more about Acronis Cyber Backups, please contact one of our Most Helpful Humans in Hosting!
+If you have any questions about enabling Acronis encryption, are interested in learning more about Acronis Cyber Backups, or want to learn more about any of our managed hosting services, please contact one of our Most Helpful Humans in Hosting!